 Review Your Carryover Tax Losses for Next Year

 As mentioned above, your year-end brokerage statement should have information about your realized gains and losses for the prior trading year.
 In addition to pairing off your gains and losses, you can offset up to $3,000 of ordinary income when you file your taxes this year.
 However, if your losses greatly exceed your gains, you can carry over those additional losses into future years.

-Knowing how much of a carryover loss you have in January is a great way to help plan your tax strategy regarding taking gains on your stock positions in the current year.
+Knowing how much of a carryover loss you have as soon as you can is a great way to help plan your tax strategy regarding taking gains on your stock positions in the current year.
 For example, if you have a large amount of unrealized gains in your portfolio but you know that your carryover loss is significant, you can strategically sell those positions during the year to protect your profits while not triggering any tax liability.
-As this strategy can get advanced, you’ll likely want to speak with a tax advisor in January regarding your plans.
+As this strategy can get advanced, you’ll likely want to speak with a tax advisor regarding your plans.